Bedrock-OSS/bedrock-wiki/docs/items/attachables.md

 }
 ```

 It is important to make sure your model can work with attachables.
-Our first step is modifying the root bone of the geometry to be be bound to the slot the item is placed in.
+Our first step is modifying the root bone of the geometry to be bound to the slot the item is placed in.
 Take careful note of line 16 in the Steve head model below:

 <CodeHeader>RP/models/entity/steve_head.geo.json</CodeHeader>